Edward McGlynn

-Edward McGlynn (September 27, 1837 – January 7, 1900), American Catholic priest and social reformer, was born in New York City of Irish parents.
-He was controversial in Catholic circles for his acceptance of public schools.
-He actively promoted the political goals of Henry George and the "Single Tax" movement; he campaigned for George who ran for mayor in 1886.
-He was censured and excommunicated from 1887 until 1892 on the charges of disobedience and suspicion of socialist leanings, due to his support of Henry George.
+Edward McGlynn (September 27, 1837 – January 7, 1900) was an American Catholic priest and social reformer who was controversial in Catholic circles for his acceptance of public schools.
+He actively promoted the political goals of Henry George and the single-tax movement and campaigned for George when he ran for mayor in 1886.
+McGlynn was censured and excommunicated from 1887 until 1892 on charges of disobedience and the suspicion of socialism.

 Family and early life

 Edward McGlynn was born in New York City on September 27, 1837.
 His parents, Peter and Sarah McGlynn, had emigrated from Donegal, Ireland in 1824.
 His father became a contractor, acquiring a small fortune before dying in 1847, leaving a widow and ten children.
 McGlynn was first educated at the Thirteenth Street Grammar School and the Free Academy, now the City College of New York.
 When McGlynn was thirteen years of age, Archbishop Hughes, a family friend, and his pastor, Father Jeremiah Williams Cummings, arranged for him to attend the Urban College of the Propaganda in Rome.
 In 1859, after eight years in Rome, he transferred to the newly opened Pontifical North American College.
 He had received his doctorate in theology and philosophy, and was ordained a priest on March 24, 1860, in the Church of St. John Lateran.